orangetreefrog4/orangetreefrog4/README.md

 Self-taught powershell.
 Can do Python.
 CS and music GCSE student.
+A lot of the stuff here was me messing around with powershell on school computers, so don't take it too seriously.
+I can do more than that.

 ## What I do
 I like to do hacking stuff.
 I know Linux.